Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 ~~~

 The `position` field contains the index of the leaf for which inclusion is being
-proven, while the `size` field contains the total number of leaves in the
+proven.
+The `size` field contains the total number of leaves in the
 Certificate Subtree.
 The proof in `inclusion` allows a recipient to recompute
 the root hash of the Certificate Subtree, given the correct value for the leaf
 at `position`.